edersonbrilhante/vilicus-github-action/README.md

 Scan can be done using remote image and local image.

-For example using docker.io as remote repository the image will be `docker.io/your-organization/image:tag`:
+Using a remote repository such as docker.io the image will be `docker.io/your-organization/image:tag`:
 ```yaml
  - name: Scan image
    uses: edersonbrilhante/vilicus-github-action@main